Introduction to Machine Learning: Manifold learning

 so that $L$ is identified as the matrix with coefficients $\ell_{ll'} = - \be_{ll'}$ for $l\neq l'$ and $\ell_{ll} = \sum_{l'=1}^N \be_{ll'}$.
 The matrix $\CW$ that was obtained for LLE coincides with this graph Laplacian if one lets $\be_{ll'} = - w_{ll'}$ for $l\neq l'$, since we have $\sum_{l'=1}^N w_{ll'} = 0$.
 The usual requirement that weights are non-negative is no real loss of generality, because in LLE (and in the Graph embedding method above), one is only interested in eigenvectors of $\CW$ (or $L$ below) that are perpendicular to $\dsone$, and those remain the same if one replaces $\CW$ by

 which has negative off-diagonal coefficients $\tilde w_{ll'} = w_{ll'} - a$ for large enough $a$.

 In graph (or Laplacian) embedding, the starting point is a weighted graph on $\{1, \ldots, N\}$ with edge weights $\be_{ll'}$ interpreted as similarities between vertexes.
-These weights may or may not be deduced from measures of dissimilarity $(d_{ll'}, k,l=1, \ldots, N)$ which themselves may or may not be computed as distances between training data $x_1, \ldots, x_N$.
+These weights may or may not have been deduced from measures of dissimilarity $(d_{ll'}, k,l=1, \ldots, N)$ which themselves may or may not have been computed as distances between training data $x_1, \ldots, x_N$.
 If one starts with dissimilarities, it is typical to use simple transformations to compute edge weights, and one the most commonly used is

 for some constant $\tau$.
-These weights are usually truncated, replacing small values by zeros (or the computation is restricted to nearest neighbors), to ensure that the resulting graph is sparse, which speeds up the computation of eigenvectors for large datasets.
+These weights are usually truncated, replacing small values by zeros (or the computation is restricted to nearest neighbors), to ensure that the resulting graph is sparse.
+This speeds up the computation of eigenvectors for large datasets.